10printhello/trim-telemetry-python/README.md

 #### **Performance Tracking**

-- **Duration precision**: All durations in milliseconds with integer precision
 - **Test status**: Passed, failed, error, skipped status for each test
 - **Run correlation**: Unique run ID to correlate all telemetry from a test run
 - **Clean metrics**: No complex calculations, just raw performance data